frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/buying-settings.md

 You can define or select the Naming Series pattern from: **Settings > Data > Naming Series**

-[Click here](/docs/user/manual/en/setting-up/settings/naming-series) to know more about defining a Naming Series.
+Read [Naming Series](/docs/user/manual/en/setting-up/settings/naming-series) to know more about defining a Naming Series.

 ### 1.2 Default Supplier Group